2018 FA WSL Cup final

-The 2018 FA WSL Cup Final was the seventh final of the FA WSL Cup, England's secondary cup competition for women's football teams and its primary league cup tournament.
+The 2018 FA WSL Cup final was the seventh final of the FA WSL Cup, England's secondary cup competition for women's football teams and its primary league cup tournament.
 It took place on the 14 March 2018, at Adams Park, contested by Arsenal and Manchester City, the only two teams to have ever won the tournament.

-Arsenal have competed in all but one of the previous finals, whereas Manchester City have only previously appeared in two but have won both of them.
-The two teams have previously played out the match in the 2014 FA WSL Cup final, which Manchester City won by a goal to nil.
+Arsenal had competed in all but one of the previous finals, whereas Manchester City had only previously appeared in two but won both of them.
+The two teams previously played out the 2014 FA WSL Cup final, which Manchester City won by a goal to nil.

 Arsenal won the match 1–0, with a first-half goal from Vivianne Miedema.

 Route to the final

 Arsenal

 Arsenal's journey to the final began in the Group Stage, where they were drawn against Reading - who would go on to be a close rival in the league - as well as mostly lower-half FA WSL 2 teams London Bees, Millwall Lionesses and Watford.
 Games against the former and the latter would turn out to be easy and result in large winning margins, while a high-scoring away match against Millwall would result in a 5–2 victory.
 The goals scored in these matches would still not ultimately prove enough to secure Arsenal first place in their group, however, as the home tie against Reading finished with a disappointing 2–1 loss, and Arsenal qualified for the knock-outs in second behind their WSL 1 rival.

 Progressing through to the quarter-finals Arsenal were drawn against Group One North winners Sunderland at home, who they would proceed to defeat by a two-goal margin in what would be new manager Joe Montemurro's first game.

 They would then come up against Group Stage opponents Reading for a second time, this time being drawn away to the Berkshire team in the semi-finals.
 Once again they did not find their opponents easy, going down by a goal on two occasions before two late goals put them on top and through to the final.